Customizr Theme for WordPress

 Going through the menu, I had an awesome front page slider with scrolling parallax (that can also be disabled) within seconds.

-You have the option to create custom sliders by adding images manually from your media library, or auto-generate a slider from your posts, the ladder being my personal favorite.
+You can create custom sliders by adding images manually from your media library, or auto-generate a slider from your posts, the ladder being my favorite.

 Customizr has a convenient little option to display featured pages underneath your home page slider.
 The free version allows you to manually pick 3 pages of your choice, edit the description for each page, and edit the button text.
 It's worth noting that this can be easily created with the free GenerateBlocks plugin.